nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Format: `find n/[NAME] (or) find i/[STUDENT_ID]`

-* The student whose name or student id is specified after the `find` command will appear in the list.
+* The student whose name or student id is specified after the `find` command will appear in the resulting list.

 Example:
 * `find n/John`